-The second reason could be compatibility issues.
+2. Compatibility issues.
 Some older Android phones don't have support for the exFAT file system.
 In such a scenario, you would need to reformat to FAT32.

-The third reason is that you may experience performance degradation.
+3. You may experience performance degradation.
 If that's the case and the memory stick's performance can improve, then formatting becomes an option.

-Another reason to format an SD card is data security.
+4. Data security.
 If you don't know where the memory stick has been and you're not sure what kind of files could be there, or you suspect it could be infected by a virus, the easiest thing to do is to format it.

-And, last but not least, you may want to format an SD card due to file size restrictions.
+5. File size restrictions.
 For large files over 4GB, you can't use the FAT32 file system which has a maximum file size of 4GB.
 In such a situation, you would have to format the SD card to exFAT.

 There are several ways to format a memory stick.
 As already mentioned most devices with SD cards including phones, computers, and cameras have a formatting option.

 Different Android versions have slightly different steps on how you go about formatting.
 But the main idea is to navigate to the Storage area in your phone Settings, tap on the SD card, and look for the Format option.
 Below, we show you an example of how to format an SD card in Samsung on Android OS version 10.